DynamoDS/RefineryPrimer/02-getting-started/02-06_applying-generative-design-to-practical-challenges.md

 <br/>

 U and V values are used to move the sphere across the surface.
-Since these values are the driving inputs, they need to be marked as *`Is Input`* for Refinery to pick them up.
+Since these values are the driving inputs, they need to be marked as *`IsInput`* for Refinery to pick them up.

 <br/>